bmw-software-engineering/trlc/documentation/TUTORIAL-CI.md

 ## Enabling extra checks

-The TRLC tools also come with a separate `--lint` mode that performs additional checks.
-This mode only considers `.rsl` (and `.check`) files, and in a CI environment this should be run first.
-A full CI integration should do the following:
+The TRLC tools also come with a static analysis mode that performs additional checks.
+To enable this use `--verify`, and it requires the optional dependency [PyVCG](https://pypi.org/project/PyVCG/).
+It is strongly suggested to turn this on in CI.

-* `trlc --brief --lint` to find any issues in model and checks
-* If lint completes successfully, follow up with `trlc --brief` to process `.trlc` files and find issues in requirements and execute user defined checks

-TRLC lint goes beyond what the language definition requires and produces additional messages that may be helpful.
+The TRLC tool goes beyond what the language definition requires and produces additional messages that may be helpful.
 For example it warns you about deprecated language features: